Six Ways to Make Your Winter Trip to Hawke's Bay the Best One Yet

 TAKE IN SOME CULTURE AT A FOOD OR ARTS FESTIVAL

 Every year, the F.A.W.C.!
 Food and Wine Classic celebrates the blossoming Hawke's Bay food and wine scene with a series of feasting and drinking experiences, set in stunning locations throughout the region.
 Ahead of the ten-day summer affair in early November is the Winter F.A.W.C! program which runs over four consecutive weekends in June.
 The event typically includes more than 40 events, from masterclasses and degustations to winemaker's lunches and garden parties.
 Also on the agenda in the colder months is Walk of Wonders, a light and fire festival showcasing works from both New Zealand and international artists.
-This year, the festival is extending to nine nights (5–15 August) and will invite ticket holders to explore an immersive two-kilometre walkway throughout the grounds of Black Barn Vineyards.
+This year, the festival is running from August 5 until August 15 and will invite ticket holders to explore an immersive two-kilometre walkway throughout the grounds of Black Barn Vineyards.
 Expect animation, augmented reality, graphic illustration, projection mapping, roaming performance art, kinetic sculpture and fire.

 REST YOUR HEAD AT THE CROWN HOTEL